shaunajm/Efficiclean/technical_manual/IntroductionGlossary.md

 -	Remote notification for guests when their room is marked clean on the system

--	Guest login via QR code in hotel room alongside verification of guest by database query

--	Option to add feedback and rate a room's clean

 -	Database interaction to automatically log out guests when their stay is over

 -	Staff work statistics generated for supervisor and manager